Warning – possible spoilers! (Tiny ones, though, and I’ll try to avoid even those; I swear I’ll give my best not to ruin it for you… :-))

 What It Is About

-The story starts in the 18th century Cairo where Nahri, a twenty something year old girl, dreams of saving enough money to go to Istanbul and get herself a proper education, specifically in the medical field.
+The story starts in 18th-century Cairo where Nahri, a twenty-something-year-old girl, dreams of saving enough money to go to Istanbul and get herself a proper education, specifically in the medical field.
 But to do so, she uses her uncanny inclination towards healing – mostly to scam people.